DCC-Lab/RayTracing/README.md

 If you want to perform calculations with coherent laser beams, then you use `GaussianBeam` and `LaserPath`.
 Everything is essentially the same, except that the formalism does not allow for the gaussian beam to be "blocked", hence any calculation of stops with aperture are not available in `LaserPath`.
 That part of the code is less developed, but it is nevertheless available.

+## What's new?

+To get information about what is new, currently the best place is the [release page on GitHub.](https://github.com/DCC-Lab/RayTracing/releases)

+The article above is fully compatible with all 1.3.x versions.
+As long as the API does not change, versions will be 1.3.x.

 ## Installing and upgrading

 You need `matplotlib`, which is a fairly standard Python module.
 If you do not have it,  installing [Anaconda](https://www.anaconda.com/download/) is your best option.
 Python 3.6 or later is required.
 There are several ways to install the module: